 Push reel mowers are simpler and easier to maintain.

-They also fit in a garage or shed much more easily than a gas powered mower.
+They also fit in a garage or shed much more easily than a gas or electric powered mower.

 4. Reel Mowers Offer Peace and Quiet

 With a push reel mower you can mow whenever you want without disturbing the neighbors.
 That includes morning or night when it’s typically cooler and healthier for you and the grass.

 You can hear birds singing and neighbors when they walk by to say hi.
 And you don’t feel like that tingling in your arms like they have just been working a jackhammer.

 Using a push reel mower is a pleasant and calming experience.
 Just what outdoor gardening should be.

 There is not a neighbor that has walked by my house who uses a gas-powered mower that doesn’t stop to ask me questions with curiosity.
 First, they notice how well the mower cuts.
 Then they appreciate how quiet and peaceful the experience looks in comparison to a gas mower experience.
 Then they realize how much healthier it is for them and their lawn.